Fangsheng-Zhou/Geospatial_Files_Conversions_With_Python/README.md

 Each conversion tool is through Jupyter Notebook.
 You should have the notebook installed in your Python working environment.
 Anaconda prompts is my go to option.

 Ideally, you should have a specific working environment for your task.
 In terms of needed Python modules, I have included them in the text file.
 You can install these modules in your working environment using "pip install -r Python_Required_Modules.txt."
+Certainly, you don't need all these modules to run the tools; however, you will most likely need some of these modules for your geospatial analyses.
+It is just great to install them together.

 ### Available to use tools: